IntegerMan/gitstractor/README.md

 Scatter plot of files in each commit:
 ![GitStractor # Files per Commit](./Images/GitStractorFilesPerCommit_April_1_2023.png)

+See [the Jupyter Notebook](Notebooks/GitStractor.ipynb) for additional visualization examples.

 ## Project Status

 This project is currently usable, but considered in a pre-release state.
 It is currently missing documentation, polish, and the full range of features I intend to add.